 devices to each other as it is with two MIDI DIN devices.
 (This may

 change sometime in the future with new versions of USB).
-Since

 different schemes for packing up MIDI messages and sending them over

-host.
+those message and convert them back to MIDI messages.
 That way all USB MIDI devices can talk to each other (through

 Most FireWire MIDI devices also connect directly to a PC with